 But we can’t really leave it like that.
 No-one likes a draw, so we’re going to have to take this to an independent adjudicator.
 And, because I run the hardware shizzle around here, that’s me.

-So, no matter how much I adore and endorse the new Core i5 8400 as a great gaming CPU, you simple can’t buy the blasted things.
-And that’s got to mean that Ryzen takes the win.
+So, no matter how much I adore and endorse the Core i5 8400 as a great gaming CPU, you're forced to buy an expensive Z370 motherboard for your mainstream processor.
+And that’s got to mean that Ryzen takes the win... for now.

 AMD vs. Intel - what to expect from 2018's return bout